 Joseph Turner joined COA in 1985

-Joe received his undergraduate degree from ECU and received his graduate degree from University of North Carolina at Greensboro, both in Business Administration.
+Turner received his undergraduate degree from ECU and received his graduate degree from University of North Carolina at Greensboro, both in Business Administration.
 He is also a veteran, having served in the Air Force from 1971 through 1975.

-In his 30 plus years with COA, Joe has served in a number of roles, including business and computer instructor, Department Chair for Business and Information Technology, Division Chair for Business, Engineering and Industrial Technology, Dean of the Dare County Campus, Interim Vice President for Learning, and Chief Operations Officer.
+In his 30 plus years with COA, Turner has served in a number of roles, including business and computer instructor, Department Chair for Business and Information Technology, Division Chair for Business, Engineering and Industrial Technology, Dean of the Dare County Campus, Interim Vice President for Learning, and Chief Operations Officer.

 He and his wife, Ayako, live in Kill Devil Hills.